We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Anemia treatment plans often include dietary changes.
 The best diet plan for anemia includes foods rich in iron and other vitamins essential to hemoglobin and red blood cell production.
 It should also include foods that help your body absorb iron better.

-Although anemia treatment plans are individualized, most require 150 to 200 milligrams of iron daily.
-It’s hard to get these levels through diet alone.
-You may also need to take prescription iron or an over-the-counter iron supplement until your levels are replenished.
+Although anemia treatment plans are individualized, most require 150 to 200 mg of elemental iron daily.
+You’ll likely need to take prescription iron or an over-the-counter iron supplement until your levels are replenished.

 Add these foods to your diet to get more iron and help fight iron deficiency anemia: